 Research the Law

-Get a Free Legal Review of Your California Dog Bite Situation
+Get a Legal Review of Your California Dog Bite Situation

-If you have been bitten by a dog, the first thing you should do -- after getting the contact information of the owner (if nearby) -- is seek medical attention.
+If you've been bitten by a dog, the first thing you should do -- after getting the contact information of the owner (if nearby) -- is seek medical attention.
 Since the owner of a dog that bites you is strictly liable for your injuries, you don't have to prove negligence.
-Get started today by having a California personal injury attorney evaluate your legal claim at no cost to you.
+Get started on recovering for damages for the dog bite today by having a personal injury attorney in California review your case.

 Contact a qualified attorney.